 You’re late for work/appointments/social events because you’re still rounding up the family.
 Arghhhh…

 Yeah, school mornings aren’t much fun!
 BUT you can make them easier!
 There are a few things we do in our household to minimise the number of meltdowns and the frequency of shouting (I swear, it’s shouts of love).

-Hopefully, these simple changes to routine can help you get out the door on time too.
+Hopefully, these simple changes to your before school routine can help you get out the door on time too.